giellalt/dict-sjd-rus/00readme.txt

 -orthography is Kuruč's

-03 - short word list from Lazer kallsa moajjnas created by Micha, about somewhat more than 100 words -please keep the info in <stem>, even though it is not well-structured and we don't need it now -the Unicode of Latin vs. Cyrillic and composed vs. precomposed letters is not yet checked -dublicates with 02 and 01 are not yet checked -orthography is Kuruč's
+03 - short word list from Lazer kallsa moajjnas created by Micha, about somewhat more than 100 words -the Unicode of Latin vs. Cyrillic is not yet checked -orthography is Kuruč's

 04 - short list of animal names and words related to animals collected by Andrey Dubovcev and Micha, somewhat more than 120 words
--please keep the class-attribute and the semantic info, even though it is incomplete and might not be well-structured -the Unicode of Latin vs. Cyrillic and composed vs. precomposed letters is not yet checked completely -dublicates with 01-03 are not yet checked
--both orthographies (where already included in the imported Excel-chart)
+-please keep the class-attribute and the semantic info, even though it is incomplete and needs better structuring -both orthographies (where already included in the imported Excel-chart)

-05 - first try of restructering the Kurutch-file in GT-xml
+05 - first try of restructering the Kurutch-file in GT-xml structure
-- so far only lemmata (all words starting with д and ф)
+- so far only very few lemmata (all words starting with д and ф)
 - das Element <kur_ID> ist eine ID für jedes Lemma, dass in der Originaldatei enthalten war.
 Ich möchte es behalten, damit man das Wörterbuch eventuell später zu der Originaldatei zuordnen kann.
 -das Element <stem>  zeigt den Stufenwechsel, so wie Kurutch ihn analysiert hat.
 Das ist in den meisten Fällen richtig.
 Ich will es erstmal behalten und später sehen, was ich damit machen kann.
 -das Element <kur_class> zeigt Kurutchs Analyse der Flexionsklassen.
 Die ist in vielen Fällen nicht richtig.
 Aber ich will es erstmal behalten.
 Ich bin gerade dabei, einen eigene Analyse aller Flexionsklassen aufzuschreiben.